← Back to Home

 How do you measure ROI?

-2. Revenue impact: Bookings captured, appointments kept, upsells completed.
+2. Revenue impact: bookings captured, appointments kept, upsells closed.
 Multiply by your average call value.

-3. Cost savings: Support hours deflected, staff time freed up, overtime reduced.
-Easier to measure if you track your labor cost.
+3. Cost savings: support hours deflected, staff time freed, overtime reduced.
+Easy to measure if you already track labor cost.

-Real formula: (Calls answered × booking %) × call value = revenue.
-Compare to agent cost.
+The formula: (calls answered x booking %) x call value = revenue.
+Compare that to agent cost.

-Our ROI calculator walks through this for your business.
+Our ROI calculator walks through it for your business.

 What's the real cost of a voice AI agent in 2026?